-Imagine what will happen with all the teams that lose out – and there will be losers once the dust has settled.
+Imagine what will happen with all the teams that miss out – and there will be losers once the dust has settled.
 It could be the New York Knicks, the Los Angeles Clippers, the New Jersey Nets – heck, it could be anyone.

 As for the Knicks, Marc Berman of the New York Post mentions a source stating that New York plans to meet with Mike Miller and Joe Johnson.

-Speaking of Joe Johnson, he’s an interesting case – especially considering that Michael Cunningham of the Atlanta Journal-Constitution reports that the Hawks plan to offer Johnson a max contract.
+Speaking of Joe Johnson, he’s an interesting case.
+Michael Cunningham of the Atlanta Journal-Constitution reports that the Hawks plan to offer Johnson a max contract.

 Offering a max contract with all these other big names available?
 That may be too hard to pass up.
 Cunningham chooses not to toss in his additional two cents – but if he shares my thoughts here, I think Atlanta would be crazy to do that – and I’m talking crazy like “Lady GaGa in the Yankees clubhouse crazy”.

 Maybe a surprise team will come out of the woodwork – or a surprise trade will occur.
-After all, there have been the recent rumors involving another NBA power, the Orlando Magic – who have emerged in rumors for players such as Gilbert Arenas from Washington and Chris Paul from the New Orleans Hornets.
+After all, there have been rumors involving another NBA power, the Magic.
+Orlando has emerged in rumors for players such as Gilbert Arenas (from Washington) and Chris Paul (from New Orleans).

 Sure those rumors are fine and dandy – but Brian Schmitz of the Orlando Sentinel seems to discard all of them, hinting that the Magic are likely to only have a few minor changes to pull out of their hat.